Murder of the monks of Tibhirine: Circumstances

 At approximately 1:15 a.m. on 27 March 1996, about twenty armed members of the Armed Islamic Group (GIA) arrived at the monastery of Tibhirine and kidnapped seven monks.
 Two others, Father Jean-Pierre and Father Amédée, were in separate rooms and escaped the kidnappers' notice.
 After the kidnappers left, the remaining monks attempted to contact the police, but found that the telephone lines had been cut.
 As there was a curfew in force, they had to wait until morning to drive to the police station in Médéa.

 On 18 April, the GIA's communiqué no. 43 announced that they would release the monks in exchange for Abdelhak Layada, a former GIA leader who had been arrested three years earlier.
 On 30 April, a tape with the voices of the kidnapped monks, recorded on 20 April, was delivered to the French Embassy in Algiers.
 On 23 May, the GIA's communiqué no. 44 reported that they had executed the monks on 21 May.
 The Algerian government announced that their heads had been discovered on May 31; the whereabouts of their bodies is unknown.
 The funeral Mass for the monks was celebrated in the Catholic Cathedral of Notre-Dame d'Afrique (Our Lady of Africa) in Algiers on Sunday, 2 June 1996.
 Their remains were buried in the cemetery of the monastery at Tibhirine two days later.

-The surviving two monks of Tibhirine left Algeria and traveled to a Trappist monastery near Midelt in Morocco.
+The surviving two monks of Tibhirine left Algeria and travelled to a Trappist community near Fez in Morocco that would become the Priory of Our Lady of Atlas (today in Midelt).